 An electrical current heats the base of an incandescent light bulb, which produces heat and visible light when conducted through the filament housed inside.

-When we say incandescent bulbs are the closest thing to sunlight, we weren't kidding; the act of incandescence makes them one and very much the same - and our body recognizes its light as such.
+When we say incandescent bulbs are the closest thing to natural sunlight, we weren't kidding; the act of incandescence makes them one and very much the same - and our body recognizes its light as such.

 So, while we absolutely suggest using a light therapy box or full spectrum daylight fluorescents during morning and daytime to increase energy and keep circadian rhythms in sync, please be sure to note the quality.
 Look for bulbs with a high CRI from a reputable manufacturer.